2020-21 Legislative Priorities

 - Support $110 million for CDC’s Division of Nutrition, Physical Activity, and Obesity (DNPAO), including resources to support the Y’s Healthy Weight and Your Child Program.

 - Promote access and availability of health care and wellness programs for citizens.
+Incentive partnership between non-profits, health departments, hospitals, business community and faith-based organizations.

 Become a Y Advocate!